-If you want to say “of” in French, most often you’ll use the word “de.”
-If the “de” precedes the article “le”, then these two words combine to form the word “du.”
+Learn how to say "of" in French plus other common words with Rosetta Stone's award-winning app.
+Most often you’ll use the word “de.”
+If the “de” precedes the article “le", then these two words combine to form the word “du.”
 That said, any time prepositions are involved in a foreign language, the use of an English expression becomes tricky to replicate word-for-word.
-In French, any use of “of” may require another preposition, such as “en”.
+In French, any use of “of” may require another preposition, such as “en".
 In fact, you may not even need to use a preposition at all.

 How you approach learning French depends entirely on your objectives.
 Many begin their French journey by picking up common words and phrases and attempting to replicate the infamous French accent—polishing how they say au revoir, croissant, baguette, bonjour, etc. Others may be coming back to French after significant exposure to it in school.
 Whatever your goals are in learning French, you should carefully consider a language-learning program built with your specific goals in mind.